EMPAT94/empat94.github.io/_gs/tutorial.md

 "It has been 3 days, 2 hours and 13 minutes since we began from Spawn Point."
 Betty replied to a question from Julie.

 'So we've been wandering these ruins for a better part of 2 days?
 Wow.'
 This time, it certainly did feel like it.
 The imps came at us sporadically, unlike the constant churn of slimes.
 I was mostly relegated to the rear position now since my contribution to the fight was limited to cold spell at the start.
 The imps usually died out before I could recover my mana.
-Interestingly enough, incendio did not seem to affect them as much as petrificus did.
+Interestingly enough, Incendio did not seem to affect them as much as Petrificus did.
 I couldn't figure out why exactly.

 The mêlée combatants of our group were raking in XP.
 I bet Carol must have gained several times than the rest with her solo kills.
 Oh, the rest didn't include Arya, she was an outlier.
 I was proved correct soon when she leveled up again.
 I checked my Status Window, I still needed about 55 XP.
 At least I was ahead of Julie.
 Not that it mattered, I doubt we'd leave anyone behind.
 'Would we not, if it really came to it?'
 I wondered.